jenniferroters/JenniferRoters.github.io/_publications/publications.md

 <font color="#2F4F4F"><b>Journal article: Peer-reviewed</b></font>

-* Kapoor, I., <b>Roters, J.</b>, & Murphy, T. I. (in press).
-The Effects of Online Materials on Student Performance: Types of Resources, Mode of Delivery. the Journal of Educators Online.
+* Kapoor, I., <b>Roters, J.</b>, & Murphy, T. I. (2024).
+The Effects of Online Materials on Student Performance: Types of Resources, Mode of Delivery. the Journal of Educators Online.https://doi.org/10.9743/JEO.2024.21.3.17

+* McLachlan, K., <b>Roters, J.</b>, Ahmed, D., Marshall, L. E., & Moulden, H. (2024).
+Adverse Childhood Experiences in Forensic Psychiatry: Prevalence and Correlates from Two Independent Canadian Samples.
+Journal of Forensic Psychiatry and Psychology.https://doi.org/10.1080/14789949.2024.2338905

 * <b>Roters, J.</b> & Book, A. (2023).
 Examining the complex relationship between childhood adversity, mindfulness, attachment and various personality outcomes: a bayesian structural equation modelling (SEM) approach.
 Journal of Psychological Trauma: Theory, Research, Practice, and Policy. https://dx.doi.org/10.1037/tra0001596

 * <b>Roters, J.</b>, Book, A., & Visser, B. (2023).
 The Role of Mindfulness in the Relationships Between Childhood Adversity and Borderline and Psychopathic Traits.
 Adversity and Resilience Science. https://doi.org/10.1007/s42844-023-00109-w

 * <b>Roters, J.</b> & Book, A. (2023).
 Attachment and mindfulness as mediators in the relationship between childhood adversity and personality outcomes.
-Journal of Child and Adolescent Trauma.
-10.1007/s40653-023-00553-x
+Journal of Child and Adolescent Trauma. https://doi.org/10.1007/s40653-023-00553-x

 * <b>Roters, J.</b> & Book, A. (2023).
 Using the HEXACO to explain the structure of borderline and psychopathic personality traits.
 Journal of Personality and Mental Health.
 1-11. http://doi.org/10.1002/pmh.1584